 Right around the time Monsanto was purchased by Bayer, reports came out that they influenced a study published in Critical Reviews in Toxicology that refuted the IARC’s report.
 Monsanto failed to disclose how involved they were in drafting the report.
 Plaintiff lawyers suing Monsanto released dozens of emails between Monsanto employees around 2017.
 These emails provide a look into Monsanto’s correspondence with an independent firm.
 They also include the researcher’s inquiries on how they could modify data to show that glyphosates are not linked to cancer.

 Monsanto’s influence was significant enough that Critical Reviews in Toxicology issued an “Expression of Concern,” which disclosed five articles published pertaining to Roundup’s links to cancer.
 In addition to disclosing these articles, they mentioned that they requested further information on contributions to each article.
 They also note that they have only received information from only three of them.
 The journal noted that the article’s authors did not provide sufficient explanations for why there was not enough transparency during the first submissions.
 This suggests that the article’s authors may have something to hide by not providing enough transparency.

 Call Me If You Have a Potential Claim

 If you are a Roundup victim with NHL sitting on the sidelines, call me to discuss your options.
-I’m at 800-553-8082.
+My number is 800-553-8082.
 You can also reach me online.